tradingview-pine-seeds/docs/guide/data.md

 ## Data formats

 All data must be placed as CSV files.
-One symbol - one file.
+One symbol is one file.
 The files must meet the following requirements:

 - Fields are separated by commas
 - No headers
 - No blank lines or spaces
-- File names must be URL encoded
+- File names must be [URL encoded][url_encode]

 | Field      | Description                   | Sample      |
 |------------|-------------------------------|-------------|